WICG/attribution-reporting-api/README.md

 browser storage and will not be eligible for further reporting.
 Any pending conversion reports for these impressions will still be sent.

+An impression will be eligible for reporting if any page on the addestination domain (advertiser site) registers a conversion to the associated reporting domain.

 ### Publisher Controls for Impression Declaration

 In order to prevent arbitrary third parties from registering impressions without the publisher’s knowledge, the Conversion Measurement